domingues/docker-nginx-certbot/README.md

 # Docker NGINX Certbot

-Simple Compose with NGINX server and SSL certificates auto renewed with Certbot.
+Simple Compose with NGINX server and SSL certificates auto-renewed with Certbot.

 ## Usage